Good plant culture prevents many house plant issues, but every indoor gardener needs to know the trouble signs, and how to deal with them.

 These minute eelworms suck the juice from plant roots and leaves, producing brown areas between the veins.
 Root nematodes cause knots or swellings on the roots.

 It is best to burn plants and soil infested with nematodes.
-There are several nematocides along with parasitic nematodes is one kind of nematode which will kill young nematodes.
+There are several nematocides along with parasitic nematodes is one kind of nematode that will kill young nematodes.

 Sterile soil is the best nematode preventive.